Scholarships an prizes for employees

 Award and Presentation

-Each award corresponds to two base amounts (prisbasbelopp), rounded to the nearest 5,000 SEK, and is allocated as funding for the recipient’s professional development at Luleå University of Technology.
+Each award corresponds to two base amounts (prisbasbelopp), each rounded to the nearest 5,000 SEK, and is allocated as funding for the recipient’s professional development at Luleå University of Technology.

 Who can nominate?